jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-018] Game State Persistence After Page Refresh
+[BUG-029] Game State Not Persisting Across Pages
-  - Description: The game state is not persisted after refreshing the page, causing the user to be redirected to Character Creation.
+  - Description: Character Sheet page shows "No character found" message despite having an active character in the game session.
   - Steps to Reproduce:
-    1. Create a character and start a game session
+    1. Generate a character and start a game session
-    2. Refresh the page during the game session
+    2. Navigate to the Character Sheet page
-    3. Attempt to navigate back to the Game Session page
+  - Expected Behavior: Character Sheet should display the current character's information
-  - Expected Behavior: The game session should persist, allowing the user to continue from where they left off
+  - Actual Behavior: Page shows "No character found" message
-  - Actual Behavior: The user is redirected to Character Creation, losing all progress
+  - Root Cause: Likely issue with state persistence between pages
   - Status: Open
   - Priority: High

-[BUG-019] Combat State Not Persisting After Page Navigation
+[BUG-030] Combat State Not Persisting After Page Navigation
   - Description: When leaving the Game Session page during combat and returning, the combat state is not maintained.
   - Steps to Reproduce:
     1. Start a game session and enter combat